 These consolidated financial statements comprise the financial statements of the Company and its subsidiaries (together referred to as the "Group").
-During the year the Company lost control of AlJazira Sukuk Fund, and AlJazira Residential Projects Fund was liquidated.
-Accordingly, the statement of financial position as at 31 December 2021 only represents the position of AlJazira Capital Company and the statement of income includes the results of AlJazira Capital Company and subsidiaries up to the date of loss of control in AlJazira Sukuk Fund and liquidation of AlJazira Residential Projects Fund.
+During last year the Company lost control of AlJazira Sukuk Fund, and AlJazira Residential Projects Fund was liquidated.
+Accordingly, the consolidated statement of financial position as at 31 December 2022 and 2021 only represents the position of AlJazira Capital Company.
+However, the consolidated statement of income for the year ended 31 December 2021 includes the results of AlJazira Capital Company and subsidiaries up to the date of loss of control over AlJazira Sukuk Fund and liquidation of AlJazira Residential Projects Fund.
 The Company's subsidiaries were as follows: